ThinkR-open/gitlabr/README.md

 # You can verify your token works
 # Sys.getenv("GITLAB_COM_TOKEN")

-# connect as a fixed user to a gitlab instance
+# connect as a fixed user to a GitLab instance for the session
-my_gitlab <- gl_connection(
+set_gitlab_connection(
   gitlab_url = "https://gitlab.com",
   private_token = Sys.getenv("GITLAB_COM_TOKEN"))
-# a function is returned
-# its first argument is the request (name or function), optionally followed by parameters

-# Set the connection for the session
-set_gitlab_connection(my_gitlab)
 ```

 -   Find the list of projects available to you